Board of Nursing

 6. A letter of explanation that addresses each conviction, if applicable;

-7. A certified copy of any disciplinary action taken on any professional or business license in another jurisdiction with a letter of explanation or report any disciplinary action pending on any professional or business license in another jurisdiction; and
+7. A certified copy of any disciplinary action taken on any professional or business license in another jurisdiction with a letter of explanation or a report if there is any disciplinary action pending on any professional or business license in another jurisdiction; and

 (b) Notify the board as soon as a new address is established after submitting the application;